 Because of its image, Starfires with the classic look, like the Cherry Red one, are reissued.
 In the 90s, it had been purchased by Fender, and nowadays it is owned by Cordoba.
 Still, a brand new Starfire still runs for about a thousand bucks.
 As far as I know, the Starfire II has changed its look in favor of something more modern, but the Starfire III and IV have retained their vintage Guild Starfire images.

 On the other hand, an authentic Guild Starfire from their golden age in the 1960s can easily be worth double or triple that.
-I have a buddy who has a Starfire II that has been estimated to be valued at about $3000.
+I have a friend who has a Starfire II that has been estimated to be valued at about $3000.
 It’s basically never been played much and has been stored in a case, so it looks very good for its age.

 You can see similar comparisons with Fender Stratocasters and Gibson Les Pauls too, they’re still being made, but the old ones will always be valuable.
 Still, with all of the reissues, vintage-style guitar pickups for jazz, blues, and rock n’ roll, and the right amp, you can get very close to the vintage sound you’re looking for if you care more about practicality.

 Finer Craftsmanship & Attention to Detail